Y0h4n3s-4b/Y0h4n3s-4b/README.md

 Vibe: Part geek, part chaos agent, 100% “I’ll figure it out eventually.”

 What’s Here?
 A glorious mess of projects, half-baked scripts, and maybe something useful if you squint hard enough.
-Expect some cybersecurity experiments, random tools, and a lot of “oops, forgot to push that update.”
+Expect some cybersecurity experiments, random tools, and a lot of “oops, forgot to make them public :).”
 Wanna Stalk Me?
 Good luck, fam!
 I’ve got social media scattered across the internet like a digital Easter egg hunt.
 Flex your OSINT skills and track me down—consider it a free training exercise.
 (Pro tip: I’m not that good at hiding… yet.)
 :)))))))))))))))))))))))))))))))))))))))))))))))))))))))))